parvez3019/log4error/README.md

 info-log-optimizer - Average log time was 42 ns
 ```

-Based on this trade off, you can decide whether this will be helpful for you or not?
+Based on this trade-off, you can decide whether this will be helpful for you or not.

 ## How to use it -